RooParse/Roo-Parse/README.md

 # RooParse

-This program was created to make tax returns easier and facilitate gathering of data so riders can see what the effects of changes in the algorithms are having on hourly rate over time.
+This program was created to make tax returns easier and facilitate gathering of data so riders (currently works on Deliveroo invoices) can see what the effects of changes in the algorithms are having on hourly rate over time.

 <br />